Delete Cargo Integration Tests

 The result is an executable file which, when run subsequently by Cargo, executes the tests.

-Integration tests are build differently.
+Integration tests are built differently.

 First, Cargo uses rustc